sule0010/web-app/PROPOSAL.md

 	I feel it may be a bit challenging for casual players and may get frustrated in playing the game hence will avoid that.

 ## User research
+My Maze game is trageted towards casual gamers who want to mentally challenge themselves and also have fun.